fara-pug/fara-pug/index.md

 </tbody>
 </table>

+-   AOE Spells apply their elemental debuffs against all targets in range

+-   **Meteor** spells are delayed by 8 moments/turns at all levels

 -   **Blasts** only work against hostiles, not your party members.

 -   **Retaliation** hits Melee, Magical and Ranged attacker with a portion of the